snehalsobti/Multi-Core-Processor/README.md

 ## Test Programs

 I have included the test programs (i.e. the assembly source code files) in this repository (Refer to [Test-Programs](https://github.com/snehalsobti/Multi-Core-Processor/tree/main/Test-Programs)).
-Basically, the ```procA``` core starts its execution of the code at line number 1 and the ```procB``` core starts its execution of the code at line number 2.
+* The ```procA``` core starts its execution of the code at line number 1 and the ```procB``` core starts its execution of the code at line number 2.
 So, we use branch instructions such as ```b PROGRAM_1``` instruction at line number 1 and ```b PROGRAM_2``` at line number 2.
+* The .s files that I have included are to be run on the simulator (such as DESim).
+To run these assembly programs on DE1_SoC board, wherever I have included software delays by running loops having around 1000 iterations, change it to a larger number such as 5 million iterations
+* There are comments added to each source code file that explain the purpose of the particular test program.
+Additionally, I have also mentioned briefly about all the test program files below.
+* **NOTE** --> SW9 is used as the ```Run``` signal for the processor.
+So, it must be kept *on* to run the processor.
+Also, KEY0 is used as the ```Reset``` operation for the processor.
+So, before starting any program, press the ```Reset``` button.

+The following test programs have been included to test if the processor handles all the assembly code instructions (these do not test the functionality of multiple cores):

+* test_basic_inst.s --> It tests basic instructions such as ```mv```, ```mvt```, ```sub```, ```add```, ```b``` (and ```b``` with other suffixes except ```bl```), ```ld```, ```st```.
+It shows on HEX displays either PASSEd or FAILEd.
+* test_sw_led.s --> It runs a simple program of reading data from switches and displaying the data to the LEDs.
+For example, if SW6 and SW2 are turned *on*, LEDR6 and LEDR2 will be turned *on*.
+* test_shift_cmp.s --> It tests the ```cmp```, ```lsl```, ```lsr```, ```asr```, and ```ror``` instructions.
+The type of shift operation is selected with SW6 and SW5 (00 == ```lsl```, 01 == ```lsr```, 10 = ```asr```, 11 == ```ror```).
+The processor must be reset each time these switches are changed, to restart the code.
+The value to be shifted is displayed on HEX3-0; this value is placed into r0 at the start of the code.
+The amount to be shifted in each loop iteration is set by SW3 to SW0.
+* test_push_pop_bl.s --> It tests the ```push```, ```pop```, and ```bl``` instructions.
+It simply calls a subroutine and pushes r4 to a stack before calling the subroutine.
+It then pops r4 off the stack after returning from the subroutine.
+The value of r4 is modified by the subroutine but as we push before and pop after the subroutine call, we should retain the original value of r4.
+So, we check this functionality by displaying r4 on LEDs before, during and after the subroutine.

-The following test programs have been included:
+The following test programs have been included to test the functionality and parallelism of multiple cores and atomic instruction:
+* test_multi_cores_1.s --> It includes two completely independent programs for the two cores.
+There will be no I/O access or same memory location access conflicts.
+    * PROGRAM_1 counts from 0 and displays on LEDs.
+    * PROGRAM_2 displays the digits 543210 on the HEX displays.
+Each digit has to be selected by using the SW switches.
+Setting SW=0 displays 0, SW=1 displays 1, and so on.
+* test_multi_cores_2.s --> It includes two programs for the two cores but this time, there will be an I/O access conflict.
+Both cores will try to write to the LEDs which will test the capability of memory arbiter.
+    * PROGRAM_1 reads from KEYs (Pushbuttons).
+If any of the KEY3, KEY2 or KEY1 is pressed, it turns *on* all the LEDs
+    * PROGRAM_2 starts from 1, keeps incrementing by 1, and displays binary form of every number on the LEDs
+* test_multi_cores_3.s --> It includes two programs for the two cores but this time, the two cores need to communicate with each other.
+The two cores need to be in sync to display the numbers in sequence on LEDs such as 0, 1, 2, 3 ......
+    * PROGRAM_1 displays even numbers on LEDs
+    * PROGRAM_2 displays odd numbers on LEDs <br/>
+Each core, after displaying an odd / even number, stores in its corresponding data variable what it just displayed.
+So, we have two variables that keep track of the recently displayed even and odd numbers.
+So, each core checks through the variables what the other core recently displayed on LEDs (number p) and what it has to print now (number q).
+If both q = p + 1, this means that the core should display its corresponding number; otherwise, wait for the other core to display.
+* Final_Program.s --> It includes two programs but this time both the cores need to access the exact same memory location which is a DATA array.
+One core needs to read from it and the other needs to read plus modify the DATA array.
+This is to show the capability of my multi-core processor to handle conflicts related to the exact same memory location.
+    * PROGRAM_1 increments all the elements of the DATA array by increment amount provided through Switches.
+It only increments when at least one of the Pushbuttons is pressed.
+    * PROGRAM_2 keeps displaying the binary form of elements of DATA on LEDs and the decimal form of elements of DATA on HEX displays.

-* Final_Legend_Program.s --> It contains two identical programs to be run by the two cores to test if atomic instruction has been implemented correctly in this processor.
+* Final_Legend_Program.s --> It contains only PROGRAM_1.
+The PROGRAM_1 starts counting from 0 and keeps adding by 1 and displays the number's binary form on LEDs.
+Both cores run the same program.
+This is to test the implementation of atomic instruction.